dart-lab/manual/docs/ethics.md

 * Review of patient data security.
 * The Caldicott Guardian scheme is about protecting patient data.
 * If you are using patient data- including names and addresses from clinic lists, or re-analysis of routine data, you will need to have your application approved by the Calidcott Guardian.

 ### General

 Key contacts for questions about this process are Jo-Anne Robertson and Chris Coner, both based in the ACCORD office which is the join University of Edinburgh and NHS Lothian sponsor.

-# A short guide to various ethics forms

-_By Bérengère Digard_

-### _PPLS Ethics_
+# Ethics Committees

+## EMREC Ethics

+\[need info\]

+## PPLS Ethics

 If your study fits under the Psychology umbrella (even if it involves imaging or biosamples) and if you have a supervisor / collaborator in PPLS, you might be able to submit your ethics in PPLS.
 In case of doubts, ask your supervisor / collaborator / the actual ethics committee.
 The Ethics application process in PPLS is quite quick and straight-forward.